elkebir-group/OncoLib/README.md

 # OncoSim

-OncoSim is a library for simulating the evolution and NGS sequencing of a metastatic tumor.
+OncoLib is a library for simulating the evolution and NGS sequencing of a metastatic tumor.

 ## Contents